titoBouzout/dom-flair/readme.md

 ### Globals

-Including this creates four globals:
+Including this creates three globals:

 - `Style` the class itself.
 - `Box` the component `Box`